shaan-shah/shaan-shah.github.io/_pages/books.md

 + No Worries: How to Live a Stress Free Financial Life
 + Narconomics: How to Run a Drug Cartel
 + Fed Up!: Success, Excess and Crisis Through the Eyes of a Hedge Fund Macro Trader
++ How the Economic Machine Works
++ On the Edge: The Art of Risking Everything
++ The Trading Game: A Confession

 ---
 ### fiction
++ Dune - Frank Herbert
 + Death's End - Liu Cixin
 + The Dark Forest - Liu Cixin
 + The Three-Body Problem - Liu Cixin